enasequence/read_docs/assembly/environmental-sag.md

 Firstly, you should register your **environmental** samples.
 For each real-life environmental sample that was used in the study, a sample should be registered using the most relevant environmental checklist and environmental taxonomy (e.g. aquatic metagenome (tax id: 1169740)).

 For information about biome-level environmental taxonomy please see [here](../faq/taxonomy.html#environmental-biome-level-taxonomy).

+When submitting the raw reads in a Single-Cell Amplification study, these should remain multiplexed in BAM format and be submitted to this environmental sample.

+If you can not submit your raw reads, please follow these [additional guidelines](../faq/metagenomes.html#how-do-i-submit-metagenome-assemblies-without-raw-data-or-primary-assemblies-to-point-to).

 ### SAG sample registration